 Students enrolled in this track who have a master's degree in a related education field must complete 18 credit hours in six required courses and successfully pass the SLLA.
 Students enrolled in this program are not eligible to transfer in any credits.
-Students enrolled in this program are strongly encouraged to take EDUC 590 (Technology in Educational Leadership and Reading Specialization) as the first course prior to taking any of the 18 credit hours in the six required courses.
+Although not required, students enrolled in this program are strongly encouraged to take EDUC 590 (Technology in Educational Leadership and Reading Specialization) as the first course prior to taking any of the 18 credit hours in the six required courses.

-In order to obtain the Administrator I Certificate endorsement in Maryland, the student must qualify for a Maryland State Advanced Professional Certificate in an educationally related field and have completed three years of successful teaching in addition to the Educational Leadership Program.
-The M.S. in Educational Leadership and the Educational Leadership Certification Program lead to the Administrator II Certificate endorsement because of the SLLA requirement.
+In order to obtain the Administrator I Certificate endorsement in Maryland, the student must qualify for a Maryland State Advanced Professional Certificate in an educationally related field and have completed three years of successful teaching or related experience in a school setting in addition to the Educational Leadership program.
+The M.S. in Educational Leadership and the Educational Leadership Certification program lead to both the Administrator I and Administrator II Certificate endorsement because of the SLLA requirement.